Linux

 of applications to go with it.
 Unlike Windows, which has one basic desktop layout

-you can customize, Linux has two very different desktops you can choose from:
+you can customize, Linux has various different desktops you can choose from:

-Big distros like Suse let you choose between KDE and Gnome when you first install.
+Big distros like SUSE let you choose between KDE and Gnome when you first install—and

 Photo: Ubuntu: One of the simplest and most popular distros.
 Here it's using the Gnome desktop.
-If you prefer KDE, it's best to run an Ubuntu variant distro called Kubuntu.
+If you prefer KDE, you can run an Ubuntu variant distro called Kubuntu or a different

 What's Linux actually like?

-I'm writing this article now using a version of Linux distributed by a
+I wrote the original version of this article over 10 years ago using a version of Linux distributed by a

 Linux package at the same time: a set of several CDs and a manual.
 To